MaaeYeng2517/maaeyeng/README.md

 # DEVO
-The open source for infomation management.
+The Devoopen source for infomation management Plateform.
 This Component Base Structure adn Service Base.

 ### Use Cases
 1. <b>Visualizations</b>